 - 5.3.
 Any excess pressure or any pressure exceeding the working pressure must be compensated automatically by suitable devices (vents, safety valves, etc.). - 5.4.
 The vents must be designed in such a way as to prevent any fire risk.
 In particular, any fuel, which may leak when the tank(s) is (are) being filled must not be able to fall on the exhaust system.
 It shall be channelled to the ground. - 5.5.
-The tank(s) must not be situated in, or form, a surface (floor, wall, bulkhead) of the occupant compartment or other compartment integral with it. - A partition must be provided to separate the occupant compartment from the tank(s).
+The tank(s) must not be situated in, or form, a surface (floor, wall, bulkhead) of the occupant compartment or other compartment integral with it. - 5.6.
+A partition must be provided to separate the occupant compartment from the tank(s).
 The partition may contain apertures (e.g. to accommodate cables) provided they are so arranged that fuel cannot flow freely from the tank(s) into the occupant compartment or other compartment integral with it during normal conditions of use. - 5.7.
-Every tank must be securely fixed and so placed as to ensure that any fuel leaking from the tank or its accessories will escape to the ground and not into the occupant compartment during normal conditions of use.
+Every tank must be securely fixed and so placed as to ensure that any fuel leaking from the tank or its accessories will escape to the ground and not into the occupant compartment during normal conditions of use. - 5.8.
+The filler hole must not be situated in the occupant compartment, in the luggage compartment or in the engine compartment. - 5.9.
+The fuel must not escape through the tank cap or through the devices provided to compensate excess pressure during the foreseeable course of operation of the vehicle.
+In the case of overturning of the vehicle, a drip may be tolerated provided that it does not exceed 30 g/min; this requirement must be verified during the test prescribed in paragraph 6.2. - 5.9.1.
+The tank cap must be fixed to the filler pipe. - 5.9.1.1.
+The requirements of paragraph 5.9.1. will be deemed to be satisfied if provision is made to prevent excess evaporative emissions and fuel spillage caused by a missing fuel filler cap.